“I didn’t fail. I discovered 34 ways that don’t work to trailer the horse!” I told them. But allow me to start from the begnning.

 Success and failure are relative measures.
-Success tends to boost one’s self-confidence and improve subsequent performances; however, failure tends to toughen one up and increase persistence in the face of future missteps.
+Success boosts one’s self-confidence and improves subsequent performances.
+However, failure toughens one up and increases persistence in the face of future mishaps.

-Trailering a horse, or not being capable of doing so, can be a considerable problem.
-If it happens when you’re at home, it’s annoying not to be able to move the horse but that’s what it is.
-When you’re out with your horse, 300 miles away, and you can’t take your horse home, then, you got a real problem.
+Trailering a horse, or not being able to do so, can be a considerable problem.
+If it happens when you’re at home, it’s annoying you can’t move the horse, but that’s what it is.
+When you’re out with your horse, 300 miles away, and you can’t take your horse home, then you got a real problem.

 These horse owners had the horse 200 miles from home.
-They went out for some kind of equestrian event and when it was time to drive back home, the horse simply refused to get into the trailer.
+They went out for some kind of equestrian event, and when it was time to drive back home, the horse refused to get into the trailer.
 Try as they might, they couldn’t get the horse into the trailer.
-In the end, they gave up, left the horse in a stall, and drove home.
+Finally, they gave up, left the horse in a stall, and drove home.
 That’s when I came in.
 They called me offering me all I wanted if I just could get their horse home.
 After hearing how many horsemen and how they had tried to solve the problem, I should have refused.
 As I said, I was young and thrived on challenges.

 I drove up to the farm where the horse was.
 We let if free in a small arena, drove a trailer in, and I sat on the fence just watching the animal.
-It was a beautiful quarter horse mix, a mare, about 4 years old.
-The owner told me the story of the horse.
-Basically, no problems except trailering.
-Usually, they succeeded in one of maybe 20 tries, but only after much hassle, and it was getting worse.
+It was a beautiful quarter horse mix, a mare, about four years old.
+The owner told me the story of the horse: no problems except trailering.
+They succeeded in one of maybe 20 tries, but only after much hassle, and it was getting worse.

 I will spare you for all the different methods (if you can call them such) they have used while trying to solve the problem—a long list of force and abuse that have nothing to do with horse training, just reflecting human frustration and thoughtlessness.
 Don’t get me wrong: the owners were not bad people.
-On the contrary, they were nice, educated, well-mannered—they were just poorly advised, in my opinion.
+They were friendly and educated.
+They had just been poorly advised.

-Some dog people, these days, get their blood pressure up to dangerously high levels from barely hearing a faint whine from a dog, and they fight bitterly over which collars are right and which ones are so totally wrong.
-Well, you should visit the horse world from time to time, and I promise you that you’d begin focussing on what is important and would not even give minor offenses a thought.
-Except for a few (and marginalized) brave horseman and women attempting to show that there are other equally (or more) efficient ways to handle a horse than sheer force, I’m sorry to have to say it, but horse trainer is still a long narrative of abuse masked under the names of fancy techniques.
+Some dog people, these days, get their blood pressure up from hearing a faint whine from a dog, and they fight bitterly over which collarsare right and which ones are so totally wrong.
+Well, visit the horse world from time to time, and I promise you you’d begin focussing on what is essential and would not even give a thought to minor deviations.
+Except for a few (and marginalized) brave horseman and women attempting to show that there are other equally (or more) efficient ways to handle a horse than sheer force, I’m sorry to have to say it, but horse training is still a long narrative of abuse masked under the names of fancy techniques.

 I stepped into the arena bare-handed, not even carrying the horseman’s tool number one, his rope.
 I liked the mare straight away.
 It’s with animals like with humans, some you have that feeling of liking instantly—and others, unfortunately not.
 I think she liked me too, if not right away, then maybe 10 minutes after we both just walked slowly around, each tending own business, pretending not to be bothered at all by the other.
 The owners left at some point having to run errands downtown, which I think suited us both (horse and me) perfectly well.

-After a while, the horse came to me, and we stood for a moment just inhaling and exhaling deeply.
+After a while, the horse came to me, and we stood for a moment just deeply inhaling and exhaling.
 This is a horse thing when they meet others.
-I do the same as the others when I’m in a foreign territory—when in Roman, be a Roman.
+When in Roman, be a Roman.
 So, when I’m with a horse, I become as horsey as I can.
 It may look silly for some, but it works for me.